 So, if you’re looking for an affordable litter that won’t trigger sneezes, this may work well for you.
 But if you enjoy the fragrance some products offer, this has no scent and won’t mask the odor with perfumes.

-3. World’s Best Clumping Corn Cat Litter – Premium Choice
+3. World’s Best Clumping Corn Dust-Free Cat Litter – Premium Choice

 A pricey yet interesting pick is the World’s Best Multi-Cat Unscented Clumping Corn Cat Litter.
 This is an environmentally friendly choice, so you can rest easy knowing your purchase is helping the planet.
 Rather than clay, this product uses corn pellets as the litter.